Source code for ase.geometry.rdf

 j_indices, offsets = nl.get_neighbors(i)

-if elements is not None:
+if atomic_numbers is not None:

-mask = atoms.numbers[j_indices] == elements[1]
+mask = atoms.numbers[j_indices] == atomic_numbers[1]

 j_indices = j_indices[mask]